Hamidou Diallo

-Hamidou Diallo (born July 31, 1998) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
+Hamidou Diallo (born July 31, 1998) is an American professional basketball player for Saski Baskonia of the Liga ACB and the EuroLeague.
 He played college basketball for the Kentucky Wildcats.
-He was a consensus 5-star prospect, and one of the top rated basketball players in the class of 2017.
+He was a consensus five-star prospect, and one of the top-rated basketball players in the class of 2017.
 He won the 2019 Slam Dunk Contest.

 High school career

 Diallo attended John Bowne High School in Flushing, New York during his freshman and sophomore year.
 He also attended Putnam Science Academy.
 As a sophomore, he averaged 17.1 points, 6.6 rebounds per game, and 2.7 assists.
 During the 2015 summer, Diallo competed on the Under Armour Association Circuit (UAA) for the AAU team, New York Jayhawks, where he averaged 22.5 points and 5.0 rebounds per game.
 Later that summer Diallo was invited to both NBPA Top 100 and Adidas Nations camps.

-Diallo transferred to Putnam Science Academy in Putnam, Connecticut prior to his Junior Year.
-As a junior, he averaged 17.0 Points per game, and 4.0 rebounds while leading Putnam to a (35–7) overall record.
+Diallo transferred to Putnam Science Academy in Putnam, Connecticut prior to his junior year.
+As a junior, he averaged 17.0 points per game, and 4.0 rebounds while leading Putnam to a (35–7) overall record.
 In the 2016 summer, Diallo then joined the AAU team, New York Rens on the Nike Elite Youth Basketball League (EYBL) Circuit.
 He averaged 18.6 points, and 2.1 assists while leading the Rens to the season-ending Peach Jam.
 As a senior in 2016–17, he averaged 19.0 points, 6.0 rebounds, and 3.0 assists where he led the Mustangs to a (38–3) record.

 Diallo was considered one of the top players in the 2017 recruiting class by Scout.com, Rivals.com and ESPN.
-Diallo was heavily recruited by six schools, the University of Kentucky, The University of Arizona, Indiana University, The University of Kansas, Syracuse University, and the University of Connecticut.
+Diallo was heavily recruited by six schools: University of Kentucky, University of Arizona, Indiana University, University of Kansas, Syracuse University, and the University of Connecticut.

 College career

 On January 7, 2017, Diallo committed to the University of Kentucky.
 He reclassified, graduating a semester early and joining the Wildcats midseason that month.
 He would start participating with the team in practices, but would not play a single game that year due to his late entry into the program.
-Diallo was one of a record-high 182 players to declare for the 2017 NBA Draft, despite not having played a single college game in the process.
+Diallo was one of a record-high 182 players to declare for the 2017 NBA draft, despite not having played a single college game in the process.

-On May 24, 2017, Diallo announced that he would return to Kentucky to play in their 2017–2018 season, despite draft scouts saying he could have been taken in the first round of the draft that year.
+On May 24, 2017, Diallo announced that he would return to Kentucky to play in their 2017–18 season, despite draft scouts saying he could have been taken in the first round of the draft that year.

-Diallo had season averages of 10.0 points per game, and 3.6 rebounds per game.
+Diallo had season averages of 10.0 points and 3.6 rebounds per game.